random-robbie/RPI-Control/README.md

 for the keyword check the 5 digits in your text local account for the 60777 number and ensure this is put in to the $keyword section.

+Import the database.sql to set the database up.

 For Me
 --------------
-any one kind enough to throw a donation my way towards a raspberry pi cam would be welcome - txt3rob@Gmail.com
+Any one kind enough to throw a donation my way towards a raspberry pi cam would be welcome - txt3rob@Gmail.com

 Any error or need help email me or PM on the raspberry pi forums.